 “I knew that [West Ohio’s disaster case managers]…would provide hope in survivors’ darkest hours.
 I will hold them all in my heart with gratitude for the courage and caring they showed…and the clear strength of a partnership.
 May God continue to use the communal work we can do when we expand our reach to embrace all.” – Christy Smith, UMCOR Disaster Consultant

-When a disaster strikes, whether in Ohio or across the nation, The West Ohio Conference is ready to respond – with volunteers, financial support, case management, and most importantly, the compassion of Jesus Christ.
-Early Response Teams serve in the immediate aftermath of a disaster, while Mission Volunteers provide long-term support.
+When a disaster strikes, whether in Ohio or across the nation, the West Ohio Conference is ready to respond – with volunteers, financial support, case management, and most importantly, the compassion of Jesus Christ.
+Early Response Teams serve in the immediate aftermath of a disaster, while Volunteers in Mission provide long-term rebuilding and support.
 United Methodists are often some of the first to respond to disasters, as well as those who stay until the recovery process is complete.
-Donations given to Disaster Response are used for everything from construction materials to hiring case managers.
-West Ohio also offers disaster readiness training so churches can be prepared to react or assist during a disaster.
-In addition, the United Methodist Committee on Relief provides disaster response and long-term relief on a national and global level, and also organizes material support.
+Donations given to Disaster Response are used for everything from purchasing basic necessities or construction materials to hiring case managers.
+West Ohio also offers disaster readiness training so churches can be prepared to support or assist during a disaster.
+In addition, the United Methodist Committee on Relief (UMCOR) provides disaster response and long-term relief on a national and global level, and also organizes material support.

 For a list of long-term disaster recovery projects, go to the UMVIM project list and click on the 'Disaster Recovery, Long-Term' tab.